 Restaurant Marketing Plan

-Create a marketing plan that'll entice and engage the customers you want with this customizable marketing plan template and interactive calendar from Toast.
+Create a marketing plan that'll drive repeat business with this customizable marketing playbook template and interactive calendar.

-Super Bowl 2020 Promotion Ideas for Bars and Restaurants
+Super Bowl 2022 Promotion Ideas for Bars and Restaurants

-Prepare for Crowds
+Prepare for volume

 Whether you’re increasing staff or production, it’s best to overprep.
 If your restaurant is traditionally slower on Sundays, you might be used to operating with fewer staff.
 But it’s a good idea to beef up your delivery team or kitchen and serving staff, depending on where you expect to see the most orders come through.